aplteam/Cider/docs/Cider-User-Guide.md

 Such a function should not return a result; if it does anyway, it should be shy.

-Such a function may be niladic, monadic, or ambivalent:
+Such a function may be niladic, monadic or ambivalent:

 * A niladic function is just called
 * An ambivalent or monadic function receives a namespace with the project configuration as the right argument